2025-01-29

 table: | user | | team_user | | project | column: | id | <------> | user_id team_id | <------> | team_id |

-lets us specify what column it should use as a related key.
+we are abusing the fact that for the team --hasMany--> project relationship to work, projects has to have a team_id column, and that belongsToMany lets us specify what column it should use as a related key.

 or if you're more comfortable with the actual sql, this is what this relationship generates: